mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/5_notification template.md

 ### Custom Notification

-Unlike email and push notification, we don't need to specify `channel_id` in the request body.
-Use the parameter id of the custom channel with its value in the request body.
+For custom notifications, we do not need to specify a `channel_id` in the request body.
+Instead, we use the parameter IDs of the custom channel along with their values in the request body.

 In this example, we will reuse the two parameters we created in the [channel configuration](3_channel%20configuration.md).
-The second parameter id `72148187-eaca-4d8f-95bd-6ef769a2b5ae` is the `recipients` which is multi-value attribute.
-To set its multiple value, set each item value multiple times as show below.
+The second parameter, `recipients` (ID: `72148187-eaca-4d8f-95bd-6ef769a2b5ae`) is a multi-value attribute.
+To set multiple values for `recipients`, each value is passed as a separate item in the request body, as shown below.

 ```json
 {